axibase/atsd-use-cases/tutorials/environmental-monitoring/README.md

 When building a forecast, follow the recommended procedure:

 * Retrieve `PM2.5` series from ATSD using the [`executeSQLquery()`](https://axibase.com/docs/atsd/rule-engine/functions-sql.html#executesqlquery) function.
 72 days of data are loaded from ATSD.
-* Build SSA decomposition with a window of 24 days and 100 [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) triples:
+* Build SSA decomposition with a window of 24 days and 100 [eigentriplets](https://eigen.tuxfamily.org/index.php?title=Main_Page):

 ```c++
 dec <- ssa(values, L = 24 * 24, neig = 100)
 ```

-> Eigen values, Eigenvectors, pairs of sequential Eigenvectors, and `w`-correlation matrix of the decomposition are graphed.
+> Eigenvalues, eigenvectors, pairs of sequential eigenvectors, and `w`-correlation matrix of the decomposition are graphed.

 ```r
 plot(dec, type = "values")